duzhewang/ProgrammingNotes/README.md

-This repo includes a collection of notes and exercises for different computer tools.
+This repo includes a collection of notes and exercises for different computer tools used in data science.
-]# testing
-# testing
-# testing
-aaa